Masked grouper

 The masked grouper (Gracila albomarginata), also known as the thinspine grouper, rededged cod, red-edged grouper, slenderspine grouper, thinspine rockcod, white-margined grouper, white-square cod or white-square grouper, is a species of marine ray-finned fish, a grouper from the subfamily Epinephelinae which is part of the family Serranidae, which also includes the anthias and sea basses.
-It is found in the western Atlantic Ocean.
+It is found in the western Pacific Ocean.
 It is the only species in the genus Gracila.